-In order to define the premise the study goes beyond providing a simple description of the current economic scenario.
+In order to define the premise, the study goes beyond providing a simple description of the current economic scenario.
 But attempts to define the contemporary form of globalisation by taking a look at the causal factors, beginning from its roots in the post-World War times, when there seemed a need for various countries to come together and to take a protective stance.
 For the first time the developed, developing and the underdeveloped countries came together for participation.
 The then existing global and Indian political scenario too is discussed in detail as these political happenings led to the decisions regarding adoption of policies on liberalisation, consequently experiencing the phenomenon of globalisation.
-The same is done by considering the the economic scenario of the country but also brought about the first-hand feel of internationalism; giving a feeling that something large was happening.
+The same is done by considering the decades of late 1980s and early 1990s.
+The reason to trace these events is that it not only changed the economic scenario of the country but also brought about the first-hand feel of internationalism; giving a feeling that something large was happening.
 This chapter deals mainly with the economic analysis, as there is a need to clarify the core phenomenon.
 A lack of such a pure economic analysis shall not give clear picture of the repercussions it would have over the decades to come.